| |

 If nostalgia is your thing, you might also enjoy reading these articles:

-If you are looking for trips from Las Vegas, read this first: Visiting Hoover Dam with a “Dam” Tour Guide.
+If you are looking for trips from Las Vegas, read this first: Visiting Hoover Dam with a “Dam” Tour Guide, then take a look at the many possibilities for day trips here!

 The building housing the museum’s reception and gift shop is a sight in itself.
 Once the lobby of the La Concha Motel, built in 1961, the curved lines of its roof reflect the “space age” futuristic tastes of the “Googie” style.
 The giftshop, by the way, has some fun and unusual gift items.